Jagermeister Logo

 Jagermeister Logo 1949-1970

-In the middle of the 20th century, the manufacturer carried out a redesign, removing some details from the logo.
-The simplified version also looks like a vertical rectangle with a deer in the center.
+In the mid-20th century, the manufacturer redesigned the logo, removing some details.
+The simplified version also resembles a vertical rectangle with a northern deer at the center.
 But unlike the previous image, the animal is not drawn so realistically.
-The designers made the cross smaller, gave clear contours to the glow, added oak to the spruce branch, and replaced the green color with light beige.
-A golden ring surrounded the dark brown background.
-In general, all elements have become more symmetrical.
-The only thing that hasn’t been changed is an orange underlay for the brand name and a green edging strip.
+The designers made the cross smaller, gave the glow clear contours, added oak to the spruce branch, and replaced the green color with light beige.
+A dark brown background frames the gold ring.
+Overall, all elements have become more symmetrical.
+The only things that remained unchanged were the orange substrate for the brand name and the green edging strip.

 1970 – 1987